core-methods-in-edm/class7/README.md

-# Tidyr and Dplyr for Data Tidying
+# TIDYR and DPLYR

+Packages used: "tidyr" and "dplyr"
-Learning to tidy the data using tidyr and dplyr in R.
+Activity to Manipulate and tidy data using the 2 packages